google/flatbuffers/docs/source/Compiler.md

 -   `--gen-generated` : Add @Generated annotation for Java.

--   `--gen-jvm-static-annotation` : Add @JvmStatic annotation for Kotlin methods in companion object for interop from Java to Kotlin.
+-   `--kotlin-gen-jvmstatic` : Add @JvmStatic annotation for Kotlin methods in companion object for interop from Java to Kotlin.

 -   `--gen-all` : Generate not just code for the current schema files, but